pirapira/salary-nego/README.md

 https://docs.nexus.xyz/Specs/nexus-vm

-So, at the moment everything is treated as public inputs.
+So, at the moment everything is embedded as literals in the program.

 This will be fixed as soon as private inputs become availble in nexus-vm.